BladeRunnerJS/brjs-site/docs/concepts/model.md

 ## BladeRunnerJS domain model

 If abstractions are so important, what is a good way to model a web app?
 For BRJS we've decided to create a fully fledged [domain model](http://en.wikipedia.org/wiki/Domain_model).
-Rather than try to describe the whole thing, a few examples will hopefully give a flavour of our approach.
 Each application is modelled as an instance of the `App` class.
 The bulk of an `App`'s code is contained in isolated features (components) called [`Blades`](http://bladerunnerjs.org/docs/concepts/blades/).

 To list blades in an App simply execute the following code: